Ringworm: Symptoms, Causes and Treatment

 Moreover, if the microscopic analysis is unsatisfactory, fungal culture can also be performed to diagnose ringworm.

 Treatment of Ringworm

-It’s best to treat ringworm as soon as possible because the infection might cause complications.
+It’s best to treat and seek medical advice for ringworm as soon as possible because the infection might cause complications.
 The treatment for ringworm depends on its location on the body and how serious the infection is.

 For most cases of ringworm affecting the skin, the first line of defense is a nonprescription antifungal medicine.
 These come as creams, powders, ointments, and sprays.

 Antifungal medications for treating ringworm on the skin include: